Exploring the evolution of red and blue galaxies in different cosmic web environments using IllustrisTNG simulation: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+Authors thank an anonymous reviewer for insightful comments and suggestions that helped us to improve the draft.
 BP would like to acknowledge IUCAA, Pune, for providing support through the associateship programme.
 AN acknowledges the financial support from the Department of Science and Technology (DST), Government of India through an INSPIRE fellowship.
 AN thanks Dylan Nelson for help in downloading and understanding the data from the IllustrisTNG database.

 The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.